-Investment in the stock market are an important element of my financial freedom and passive income strategy.
-This post is about my experience as an individual investor to start and maintain my portfolio.
+Investments in the stock market are an important element of my Financial Freedom and passive income strategy.
+This post is about my experience as an individual investor who start and is maintaining maintain his own portfolio.
 I was able to generate recurring income over the last years, leveraging on simple principles and my professional experience.
 Yet, I realized that it takes much less time and effort that I initially imagined it would be.
 Here is the story.

 Few years ago, despite spending most of my days surrounded by successful professional investors, I realized I had never really started to take care of my own money.
 As I finally started my journey as an investor, I documented it via my previous blog.
 This page is a digest of what I learnt and the principles I follow.

-Before going forward, if you are serious about setting you investment portfolio, make an (very small) investment to build up your knowledge in this field with two books Tony Robbins’ Unshakable and Robert Kiyosaki’s Rich Dad Poor Dad.
-I am confident these two books will give your the necessary knowledge and set you on the financial freedom road.
+Before going forward, if you are serious about setting you investment portfolio, make a rather small investment to build up your knowledge with three books Tony Robbins’ Unshakable, Robert Kiyosaki’s Rich Dad Poor Dad and Ramirez Sethi’s I Will teach you to be Rich.

 Personal investment Principles